 It’s important to note that this interaction with Patty was successful in large part because I’d taken the time since the beginning of the year to build a personal connection with her and to gain her trust, as I try to do with all students.
 This begins with getting to know each student as a person.

 In Patty’s case, I knew that she was on the gymnastics team at the local YMCA and that she liked to read books about “real people.”
 I noticed specific things that she was good at and commented on them.
 I made sure, as with all students, that she was comfortable approaching me for help.
 All this conveyed that I cared about her and believed in her general competence.
-That foundation of trust made it possible for this problem solving instance to go smoothly and productively.
+That foundation of trust made it possible for this problem-solving instance to go smoothly and productively.

 Over the course of the year I worked with Patty in similar fashion when she faced other “can’t do” moments.
-My hope is that she will eventually learn to flag her frustration breakpoint herself, stop before getting to that point, and identify resources, external or internal, that can help her get over the hump.
+My hope is that she will eventually learn to flag her frustration breaking point herself, stop before getting to that point, and identify resources, external or internal, that can help her get over the hump.
 I know this shift will not happen quickly, but over time.

 The individual children I’ve taught and the types of challenges they’ve faced have varied, and the details of my interaction with them have varied accordingly.
 However, I’ve found certain responses to be generally effective: